ciren/cilib/docs/design/index.md

 ## Principled design

-It is very important to ensure that the library code is pure - thereby reducing complexity.
+It is important to ensure that the library code is pure - thereby reducing complexity.
 This has many advantages but, most importantly, it allows for the controlling of side-effects which is a primary concern, especially when randomness is involved.
 As a consequence of this, and